zoeskan/MCB185/ILLEGAL.md

 -------------------------------------------------------------------------------

-The following common and useful features of Python are not introduced in MCB185, and any programs using these features are illegal.
+The following common and useful features of Python are not introduced in MCB185 at any point.
+Any programs using these features are grounds for an immediate conversation with Student Judicial Affairs.
+If you have previous Python programming experience and use these naturally, you must be extra-vigilant.

-+ Recursion: functions that call themselves
-+ Closures or any function that defines inner functions
++ Recursion and closures
 + The `input()` function to get user input from the keyboard
 + Ternary operator like `v1 if condition else v2`
 + The `match` and `case` keywords to make switch-like statements